BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Stalkers Use Shields/README.md

 Requirements
 ------------

-This mod should be able to be used mostly on its own, but it does require one specific category of UCP to be active:
+As of v1.1, this mod should be able to be used on its own, and does not require any UCP config to run.

-* `Loot Pool & Drop Changes -> Skinpool Fixes (Don't uncheck this)`

-This is required to free up the custom loot pools that we use to equip stalkers with.
-If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy that folder over.

 Usage/Installation
 ------------------